mjpieters/experimental.catalogqueryplan/README.txt

 The catalog implementation is using BTree set operations like union, multiunion and intersection.
 Those operations are fairly fast, especially when everything is in memory.
-However, the catalog implementation is rather naïve which leads to lots of set operations on rather big sets.
+However, the catalog implementation is rather naive which leads to lots of set operations on rather big sets.

 Query plan